 The managing partner of Martin Kenney & Co Solicitors, BVI, Martin is an international fraud and asset recovery lawyer.
-His firm of 25 has been described by the UK’s Wired magazine as being among the “sharpest fraud-busters in the world”.
+His firm of 25 has been described by the UK’s Wired magazine as being among the “world’s sharpest fraudbusters”.
 Martin is a founding member of ICC FraudNet and winner of the 2014 ACFE Cressey Award, given in recognition of lifetime achievement combatting fraud.
 OffshoreAlert says he is probably one of the best-known lawyers of his type in the world.

 WHAT MOTIVATED YOU TO GET INVOLVED IN INTERNATIONAL ASSET RECOVERY WORK?